squeeton/the-dim/Events/Sporefall.md

-the fins of the [[Gray Beards]] get jostled and makes a heavy sticky fluid rain of spores. its this sticky substance that envelops a seed. it can stick to you and eventually drown you
+the fins of the [[Graybeards]] get jostled and makes a heavy sticky fluid rain of spores. its this sticky substance that envelops a seed. it can stick to you and eventually drown you